 Removing Difficult Stains

-Difficult stains on shiny surface countertops can be cleaned with a liquid mildly abrasive cleaner, while stains on nonshiny (matte) finishes are easily cleaned with baking soda and water paste.
+Difficult stains on shiny surface countertops can be cleaned with a liquid, mildly abrasive cleaner, while stains on nonshiny (matte) finishes are easily cleaned with baking soda and water paste.
 Commercial solid surface cleaning sprays are available for these countertops at most home supply centers.
-The commercial sprays are formulated to clean difficult stains.
+Commercial sprays are formulated to clean difficult stains.

 - Solid surface countertops are resistant to heat, but use a hot pad or trivet when setting a hot pan on the countertop.

 - Don't use paint removers, oven cleaners or other strong chemicals on the countertops.

 - Use a cutting board.
 Do not cut directly on the countertop.

 - If you get droplets of nail polish on the surface, use a non-acetone polish remover and then flush the countertop with water.